ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 # Reefer Predictive Maintenance Solution

-This project is to demonstrate how to perform real time scoring on Reefer container metrics.
-The runtime environment in production will look like:
+This project is to demonstrate how to perform real time analytics, like predictive maintenance scoring from Reefer container metric event stream.
+The runtime environment in production may look like in the following diagram:

 ![](images/RT-analytics.png)